Moneymoney122/iOS-OTA-Downgrader-Updater/README.md

 `./iOS-OTA-Downgrader-Updater.sh`

-This script will ask for your user's password, it is not intended to be anything malicious and you can check the code yourself if you want
+This script will ask for your user's password, this is not intended to be anything malicious and you can check the code yourself if you want

 ## Dependencies for this script: